-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

 That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Greater Richmond.
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Greater Richmond.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it behind for the next resident.
+- Reset: A reset erases some or all of your settings.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+- Restart: Turns your Nest off before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi